kcl-lang/kcl-lang.io/versioned_docs/version-0.5.0/user_docs/support/faq-install.md

 ```

 Where `/path/to/kcl` is the complete path of the kcl application.
 After running the command, the application will be added to the whitelist and Gatekeeper will no longer prevent it from running.

+## program not found or run linker failed error on Windows/Linux/MacOS

+Please ensure that the following dependencies are in your PATH:

++ `clang` for MacOS
++ `gcc` for Linux
++ `cl.exe` for Windows, which can be obtained by installing MSVC